-At Take Command Health, we are passionate about reimbursing.
-Reimbursing for health insurance is a fundamentally new model of employer sponsored health insurance, and it’s a BETTER model.
+At Take Command, we are passionate about helping employer reimburse for health insurance and reimbursing for medical expenses with HRA reimbursement.
+Reimbursing employees for health insurance is a fundamentally new model of employer sponsored health insurance, and it’s a BETTER model.
 In fact, we see this as the first step to fixing the healthcare system.
 Group plans have been around a long time, and they used to be the only way to get insurance, but now they are an outdated model that hides the true costs and responsibility from your employees.

 There’s a better way.
-Let’s talk about reimbursements.
+Let’s talk about HRA reimbursement.

 Our current healthcare system perpetuates a terrible myth—it’s the idea that if people get on a group health plan, we will all be better off by saving money and streamlining care.